 As mentioned above, cheap shared proxies can’t be used for all online projects.
 There are times when using them could be harmful.

 For example, shared proxies are NOT recommended to be used when you need to connect accounts through your IPs.

 In other words, you should use shared proxies only when you don’t have to log into accounts through your IPs.
 Thus, these proxies aren’t suited to be used with social media accounts or other types of accounts (such as sneaker coping accounts or classified ads accounts).

-The shared proxy IP could be blocked and flagged as spam by another user and by connecting an account through that IP, you risk having it blocked or permanently banned.
+The shared proxy IP could be blocked and flagged as spam by its other users and by connecting your account through that IP, you risk having it blocked or permanently banned.

 How to buy shared proxy IPs effectively

-Before choosing a shared proxy provider and buying your IPs, you need to check a couple of things, in order to avoid issues after purchase.
+Before choosing the cheapest shared proxy provider and buying your IPs, you need to check a couple of things to avoid issues after purchase.

 - Verify how many IPs you need – Make sure you know how many shared proxies you need to buy for your project.
 For example, at times, you need to use hundreds of IPs, other times, 20 IPs will be enough.
 Make sure you know how many proxies you need to buy.